Secure Your Website: Implementing reCAPTCHA on Contact Forms

 AWS Lightsail

 Dan owns a theatre costume shop called “On Cue Costumes” in Montclair, New Jersey.
 Like many of my clients, he had an existing website that needed to be modernized.
 It needed to be redesigned and responsive.
 This project reminded me a lot of an art website I did a few years ago.
 It had lots of pages, content, and images that needed to be transferred.
 And, like that project, I chose to use Amazon Web Services as our cloud provider and WordPress as the content management system.
 Last time, I installed WordPress and all of the server software manually using AWS EC2.
-This time I decided to use AWS Lightsail to setup a managed WordPress instance.
+This time I decided to use AWS Lightsail to setup a simplified cloud hosting solution.
+The WordPress installation uses Bitnami as the package library.

 selecting wordpress for aws lightsail